jensbrak/SpamDetector/README.md

 # Note
 While providing working antispam functionality, the purpose of this module was primarly to explore and learn about Piranha.
-The documentation and samples are helpful when writing a module but without one exception: Manager support.
+The documentation and samples are helpful when writing a module with one exception: Manager support.
-I wanted to see what it took to make a module with full Manager support, including persistance, localization while keeping the look and feel of the internal Piranha modules.
+I wanted to see what it took to make a module with full Manager support, including persistance, localization (while keeping the look and feel of the internal Piranha modules).
-In other words: You might have use for this module if you want to understand how Manager support can be added to a custom Piranha module.
+In other words: You might have use for this module even if antispam/comments are not of interest - if you just want to understand how Manager support can be added to a custom Piranha module.
+There's no claim that this is the right way to do it, however.

 # Dependencies
 * `Zon3.SpamDetector.Localization`